-The Graduate Admission office is temporarily closed to visitors while operating virtually during normal business hours.
-In addition to receiving phones call at +1 781-891-2108, our student ambassadors are online to chat with you at https://www.bentley.edu/graduate or you may schedule a personal consultation with one of our Admissions Officers.
-Outside of business hours, you can email us at email@example.com.
+The Graduate Admission office is open to visitors by appointment.
+We are available for on campus visits or virtually during normal business hours.
+You may connect with our office by phone at +1 781-891-2108 or connect with student ambassadors are online to chat with you at https://www.bentley.edu/graduate.
+You can schedule a personal consultation with one of our Admissions Officers.
+Outside of business hours, you can email us at firstname.lastname@example.org.

 We are aware that many test centers (GRE, GMAT, TOEFL, IELTS) remain closed, however, these tests are available in online, proctored formats.
 Alternatively, we may be able to waive test requirements based on other aspects of your application, accept alternative credentials, or extend deadlines.
 We recommend you contact us to discuss the best option for your particular situation, as a strong test score may be your best route to admission and scholarship opportunities.
 For more information about online testing, visit ETS.org (GRE, TOEFL), MBA.com (GMAT), or IELTS.org.

 Bentley University will accept unofficial copies of transcripts to review your application for admission.
 We require an official copy of your transcript showing conferral of your undergraduate degree prior to the start of classes.